DFE-Digital/npq-registration/docs/connecting-to-azure.md

 1. Visit
    [this page](https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/ActivationMenuBlade/~/aadgroup).
-2. Activate the 'Member' role for the `s189 CPD production PIM` group.
+1. Activate the 'Member' role for the `s189 CPD production PIM` group.
-3. Give a reason for your request and submit.
+1. Give a reason for your request and submit.
+1. Post a message in the 'CPD Developers' teams channel - saying "PIM please" and a brief reason for the request.
-4. The request must now be approved by another team member
+1. The PIM request must now be approved by another team member

 You can view and approve all pending requests [here](https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/ApproveRequestMenuBlade/~/aadgroup).

+## Connecting to the snapshot database
+1. once you have an approved PIM request, and have logged in via `az login` and selected the production environment, you can run the following command to connect to the snapshot database:
+1. `make ci production konduit-snapshot`

 ## Useful links